Tampa DUI Lawyers

 - The person was operating or in physical control of a vehicle.

 Tampa DUI defense attorneys at Musca Law want people to know that this means a person doesn’t actually need to be driving a vehicle in order to be convicted of driving under the influence in Florida.
 As long as the person charged is in physical control of the vehicle, or has the ability to operate the vehicle, they can be charged with a DUI.
 Under Tampa FL law, a person can also face DUI charges if they were driving while impaired by alcohol and/or drugs.
+Moreover, persons could face a Federal DUI criminal charge if caught driving while under the influence along federal roads, federal parks, military bases, another federal property.

 Tampa DUI Lawyer - First-Time Offense Penalties